open-domains/register/README.md

 ### Why?

 First of all, I want to answer one important question - "Why are you giving out domains for free?".
 Because sometimes I need domains for my pet projects, and instead of buying new domains every time, I decided to buy one for everyone, and use subdomains.
 And why not share them with the community?

-### If you don't know...

-- What is GitHub Pages and how to set up a custom domain, read the [docs here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)
-- The difference between `A`, `CNAME`, and other record types, the article on Wikipedia [is here](https://en.wikipedia.org/wiki/List_of_DNS_record_types)

 [actions]:https://github.com/open-domains/Register/actions
 [deploy]:https://github.com/open-domains/Register/actions/workflows/deploy.yml